 38. The Secret History by Donna Tartt

 I feel like I was supposed to love this book and while I did enjoy it, there was something deeply unsatisfying about it!
-The characters felt utterly unrelatable; the protagonist spends most of the book feeling like an outsider trying to feel like an insider with this group of snobby intellectual young adults and as the reader I felt like I got stuck with the frustration that exists in that dynamic, and there was no feeling of catharsis that made it worth it.
+The characters felt utterly unrelatable; the protagonist spends most of the book feeling like an outsider trying to feel like an insider with this group of snobby intellectual young adults.
+As the reader I got stuck with the frustration that exists in that dynamic, and there was no catharsis that made it worth it.

 39. The Mother of All Questions by Rebecca Solnit

 40. Hunger: A Memoir of My Body by Roxane Gay